-If you are coming from San Diego, you could do this driving tour in reverse and begin your trip from the south entrance of the park.
+If you are coming from San Diego, you could do this driving tour in reverse and begin your trip from the south entrance of Joshua Tree National Park.

 There is an entrance fee which goes towards funding for the park.
 The entrance fee is $25 per vehicle and allows for a stay of seven days.
 If you plan on visiting more national parks you should consider buying a National Parks Annual Pass which is valid for 12 months from the date of purchase.

 The Weather In February & Best Times To Visit Joshua Tree National Park

 Joshua Tree's peak season is from October through May, the cooler months of winter, fall and spring for obvious reasons.
 Expect campgrounds to be full on weekends during these times of the year.

 It will be really cold during the winter nights so come prepared.
 Also, the months of March and April are known to have high winds.
 We visited Joshua Tree National Park at the end of February and this is exactly what we experienced.

 Honestly, I wish we had waited until summer (I am a hot weather kind of gal) but I was really looking forward to getting away.
 Also, I had been checking the weather for Joshua Tree for a few weeks beforehand and temperatures had been in the high 70's and low 80's which was what made me want to head to Joshua asap.
 Of course when we got there they had a cold weather snap.
 It was below thirty during the night and snowed on our first morning there for fifteen minutes.
 The takeaway from this is that the weather is not predictable!

 Of course there is a lot more than you can see in one day at Joshua Tree National Park!